LukePappa/myOS/t.md

 What exists is God, who is perfect truth, goodness, and beauty.
-As an act of self-realization, our purpose is to become increasingly conscious of God by
+Our purpose is to become increasingly conscious of Him by attending to the present moment.